vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

 | **BM25 => ColBERT**                       | 0.347 | 0.354 |
 | **dense => ColBERT => Cross all to all**  | 0.393 | 0.403 |

-Methods in bold are end to end represented using Vespa.
+Methods in bold are represented using Vespa.

 # Vespa Sample application